tyhoff/FreeGeoIP/README.md

 FreeGeoIP
 =========

 A simple iOS FreeGeoIP client.
+Created to learn how to use the iOS MapKit framework.

 On load, it finds your current public IP address and finds the location based upon it.